Meet our team has been saved

 Jenny Hoang

-Jenny has 15 years of professional services experience, with the last decade focused on strategy consulting and working with social sector organizations and their stakeholders toward organizational transformation.
-She has experience in vision and strategy development and implementation and is dedicated to supporting purpose-driven organizations in effectively fulfilling their missions for scalable impact.
+Jenny is experienced in community-driven vision and strategy development and implementation.
+She is dedicated to supporting purpose-driven organizations and their stakeholders in effectively fulfilling their missions for scalable impact.

-Jenny specializes in strategic foresight, social innovation, and equity-centered design and incorporates futures research and scenario planning in her work to ensure that her clients are prepared for continuously changing landscapes.
-Prior to joining Monitor Institute, she worked with clients ranging from large established institutions to early-stage startups across a variety of sectors including education, sustainability, nonprofit, local government, philanthropy, and technology.
+She specializes in strategic foresight, social innovation and equity-centered design and incorporates futures research and scenario planning in her work to help clients prepare for continuously changing landscapes.

-Jenny received her MBA in Sustainable Management from Presidio Graduate School and her BA in Political Science with a minor in Sociology from University of California, San Diego.
+Jenny currently serves on the Sustainable Conservation board.
+She has an MBA in Sustainable Management from Presidio Graduate School and a BA in Political Science from University of California, San Diego.
 She is a community organizer promoting equity and advancement for historically marginalized and underinvested communities.

 Mariam Mansury

-Mariam is known for being a fierce advocate, an excellent communicator, and a creative problem solver.
-She has over 15 years of experience in consulting and philanthropy at the national and international levels.
-Mariam has worked with high-level government, philanthropic, and nonprofit leaders to achieve transformative change through strategy design and evaluation, organizational learning, and a meaningful focus on equity and inclusion.
-She has deep experience in gender equity and has advised over a dozen national governments on how to create, implement, and measure high-impact national security and development strategies that elevate the roles of women in decision making.
+Mariam Mansury is a Senior Manager at the Monitor Institute, where she founded and leads the Family and Individual Philanthropy practice.
+The practice offers a comprehensive array of strategy and philanthropy management services to family and individual philanthropists.
+Mariam has nearly 20 years of experience in philanthropy and social sector consulting.
+She serves philanthropy executives, nonprofit leaders, and government officials to help them with transformative change through strategy design and evaluation, organizational learning, and a meaningful focus on diversity, equity, and inclusion.
+She has deep experience in gender equity and has advised over a dozen national governments on how to create, implement, and measure high-impact national security and development strategies that can elevate the roles of women in decision making.

-Prior to joining Monitor Institute, Mariam created and led the Families and Individuals Community of Practice at a consulting firm specializing in philanthropy and impact investing.
-She received a Master of Public Policy at the Harvard University, John F. Kennedy School of Government, and a BA in Political Science from Boston College.
+Prior to joining the Monitor Institute, Mariam created and led the Families and Individual Philanthropy Community of Practice at a national philanthropy management firm.
+She received a Master of Public Policy at Harvard University, John F. Kennedy School of Government, and a BA in Political Science from Boston College.
 Mariam lives in the Washington, DC area with her husband and two boys.

 Amanda Olsen